KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 [VkConfig](https://github.com/LunarG/VulkanTools/blob/main/vkconfig/README.md)
 tool shipped with the Vulkan SDK.
- 2. Directing the loader to look for layers in specific files and/or folders by using the `VK_LAYER_PATH` environment variable.
+ 2. Directing the loader to look for layers in specific files and/or folders by using the `VK_LAYER_PATH` and/or `VK_IMPLICIT_LAYER_PATH` environment variables.

-The `VK_LAYER_PATH` environment variable can contain multiple paths separated by the operating-system specific path separator.
+The `VK_LAYER_PATH` and `VK_IMPLICIT_LAYER_PATH` environment variables can contain multiple paths separated by the operating-system specific path separator.
 On Windows, this is a semicolon (`;`), while on Linux and macOS it is a colon (`:`).

 If `VK_LAYER_PATH` exists, the files and/or folders listed will be scanned for explicit layer manifest files.
 Implicit layer discovery is unaffected by this environment variable.

+If `VK_IMPLICIT_LAYER_PATH` exists, the files and/or folders listed will be scanned for implicit layer manifest files.
+Explicit layer discovery is unaffected by this environment variable.

-Each directory listed should be the full pathname of a folder containing layer manifest files.
+Each directory listed in `VK_LAYER_PATH` and `VK_IMPLICIT_LAYER_PATH` should be the full pathname of a folder containing layer manifest files.

 See the
 [Table of Debug Environment Variables](LoaderInterfaceArchitecture.md#table-of-debug-environment-variables)